rshom/academic-writing-kit/article.md

     a paragraph or two of writing, it is the thing that makes a paper.
 Real artists ship, and real engineers deploy.

-[^5]: I use the precise wording from TRL without actually refering to
+[^5]: I use the precise wording from TRL without actually referring to
     it.
 For example, TRL4 -> "validated in lab", TRL6 -> "demonstrated
     in the deep sea environment"

 [^9]: Look to reference texts books or comprehensive review papers.